Sumay, Guam: Destruction and taking

 The residents of Sumay had fled during the bombing, many to a ranch named Apla at the current location of the Navy Exchange and Commissary.
 Many families became separated during the confusion.
 Several days after the surrender of American forces on December 10, 1941, the Japanese forces evicted the residents of Sumay in order to turn it into a garrison, and residents were forbidden to return without permission.
 Five girls from Sumay were raped during eviction.
-During the Japanese occupation of Guam, some Sumay residents were conscripted into constructing Orote Field, and Santa Marian Guadalupe Church was turned into a auditorium for the Japanese military.
+During the Japanese occupation of Guam, some Sumay residents were conscripted into constructing Orote Field, and Santa Marian Guadalupe Church was turned into an auditorium for the Japanese military.
 In anticipation of an American attack, in July 1944 the Japanese military forced the residents of Sumay who had been living in Apla to march to the Manenggon Concentration Camp; 34 residents of Sumay and Agat were herded into caves at Fena and massacred with grenades.
 After fierce fighting during the American recapturing of Guam, U.S. forces declared the peninsula secured on July 29, 1944.
 An estimated 3,000 Japanese soldiers died defending the Orote Peninsula and the village of Sumay was essentially leveled.

 The U.S. military prohibited reentry to location of Sumay as Apra Harbor had become a key strategic location of the Pacific War, but residents eventually gathered at Apla, building makeshift homes as they awaited permission to return and rebuild.
 At one point, many were allowed back to gather small items in the ruins of houses that had survived.
 Meanwhile, Admiral Chester Nimitz requested 55% of Guam be set aside for military use, including all of Sumay.
 In 1945, the U.S. military gave the Sumay residents in Apla two resettlement options: to Agat or to a "temporary" refugee camp in the nearby hills of what is now Sånta Rita-Sumai, originally called just Santa Rita.
 Sumay residents chose the second option, moving through 1945 and 1946 to an undeveloped area with no roads, running water, or electricity.
 In 1946, the U.S. Congress passed Public Law 594, The Guam Acquisition of Lands Act, allowing the U.S. Navy to acquire any and all lands it deemed necessary on the island.
 In 1948, the military filed Civil Case No. 5-49 in the Superior Court of Guam, declaring a taking of all of Sumay, totaling 245 private and commercial plots, for little or no compensation.